ryanartecona/ryanartecona.github.io/site/post/2015/05/21/refactoring-in-ruby-in-haskell.md

 ```

 The compiler could thereafter detect when we failed to consider one of
-these possible values, or when we tried to treat one as something it's
+these possible values, or when we tried to treat one as something it’s
 not, or even when we did something silly like spell one of their names
 wrong.

 In Ruby, the best we can do is give some special names to what are
 really just a handful of integers, and then hope our tests are good
 enough to catch when we make one of those mistakes.
 Unsurprisingly, this
 can make code feel pretty brittle.
-If this poor man's enum using integer
+If this poor man’s enum using integer
 constants approach makes a handful of classes and mixins and a little
 duck-typing look well-behaved by comparison, *maybe that is less a
 strength of OOP and more an inability for the language to express much